Compensation Changes

 Temporary Salary Increase

 A temporary salary increase is an increase that on occasion, may be given to employees who take on a temporary assignment for positions vital to an organization that must be filled on a temporary basis involving additional workload or responsibility.
-For details, refer to the 31.01.01.M7.06 Temporary Salary Increases SAP.
+For details, refer to the 31.01.01.M0.06 Staff Temporary Salary Increases.

 This may require an employee to be placed in an acting or interim status or require the employee to assume significant additional responsibilities for an extended period of time.
 Once the assignment is complete, the salary will be reduced by a like amount.